-Madeleines sound complicated and classy but are in fact one of the simplest French bakes to master.
-Named after 19th century pastry chef – Madeleine Paulmier, these dainty bites have a delicate texture and rich buttery crumb.
-I’d describe madeleines as miniature sponge cakes sans the fuss and frosting.
-And because October is pumpkin month, my golden pumpkin madeleines come with cinnamon spice and all things nice.
+Named after 19th century pastry chef Madeleine Paulmier, these Pumpkin madeleines with caramel drizzle are light and fluffy with a rich buttery crumb.
+I think of madeleines as miniature sponge cakes without the fuss or frosting.
+And because October is pumpkin month, they come with cinnamon spice and all things nice.

 Pumpkin madeleines with caramel drizzle